SoftwareHeritage/swh-web/README-uri-scheme.md

   does *not* allow to use classical UNIX timestamps expressed as seconds since the epoch (i.e., `date +%s` output).
 We will need to single case them.

+  The same escaping considerations given for <BRANCH> apply.

 Notes:

-- <SHA1_GIT_ROOT> are still specified as SHA1 and cannot be specified a origin/branch/ts triples.
-This is to preserve some URL sanity, but it does so at the price of losing some uniformity.
+- Differently from <SHA1_GIT_ROOT>, <SHA1_GIT>s are still specified as SHA1 and
+  cannot be specified a origin/branch/ts triples.
+This is to preserve some URL sanity.

 API URLs